This page: full notes A* summary notes C/B summary notes

 - If God is neither able or willing then why call him God?

-Mackie reformulated this argument into the ‘inconsistent triad’ which held that the God of classical theism (omnipotent and omnibenevolence) cannot exist if evil exists.
+Mackie reformulated this argument into the ‘inconsistent triad’ which argued that the God of classical theism (omnipotent and omnibenevolence) cannot exist if evil exists.
 Either Omnipotence, omnibenevolence or evil must not exist, since all three are inconsistent.
 Omnipotence entails the power to eliminate evil.
 Omnibenevolence entails the motivation to prevent evil.
 Something cannot possibly exist if there is a being with the power and motivation to eliminate it.
 Therefore if evil exists, an omnibenevolent and omnipotent God cannot exist.
 God could at most be omnibenevolent or omnipotent but not both.
-This is known as the Logical problem of evil which claims that it is logically impossible for both God (as defined with omnipotence & omnibenevolence) and evil to both exist.
 This is an a priori argument because the conclusion follows from a logical analysis of the definitions of the concepts ‘omnibenevolence’, ‘omnipotence’ and ‘evil’, without reference to experience.

 P1.
-An omnipotent being by definition has the power to eliminate evil.
+An omnipotent God has the power to eliminate evil.

 P2.
-An omnibenevolent being by definition has the motivation to eliminate evil.
+An omnibenevolent God has the motivation to eliminate evil.

 Hume puts forward an evidential problem of evil.
 Hume is an empiricist and approaches the problem of evil as such.
 He points out the a posteriori evidence of evil in the world: